Partner spotlight: Sellics shares their Amazon Ads strategy

-One of our customers – an electronics company – was overwhelmed, managing around 200 ad groups for each country they were advertising in.
+One of our customers, an electronics company, was overwhelmed managing around 200 ad groups per each country they were advertising in.
 It was a challenge just to keep up, let alone do their best.
-One month after partnering with Sellics’ Advertising product, they were able to add over 4.5k keywords with our autopilot automation solution and create efficiencies that led to tripling their orders and reducing their advertising cost of sales (ACOS) by 20%.
+One month after partnering with Sellics' Advertising product, they were able to add over 4.5K keywords with our autopilot automation solution and create efficiencies that led to tripling their orders and reducing their advertising cost of sales (ACOS) by 20%.

 But perhaps most importantly, they won back much-needed time that can be more thoughtfully reinvested in their business.
 When you have a reliably profitable strategy in place, there’s really no reason not to increase your coverage to develop a truly full-funnel approach.